streckereck/osm_can_bics/README.md

   * you can subset the data and run multiple simultaneous classifications.
 2. `/code/national/export_data.R` exports data into shapefile and json formats.
 3. `/code/national/reporting.RMD` generates summary statistics.
-Requires that classify.R has been run.
+Requires that `/code/national/classify.R` and `/code/national/export_data.R` has been run.